 AEM Market Update and Analysis

-Exports of U.S.-made construction equipment fell 25 percent overall for the first three quarters of 2016 compared to 2015 January – September, for a total $8.2 billion shipped to global markets.
+Exports of U.S.-made agricultural equipment were down 14 percent overall for the first three quarters of 2016 compared to 2015 January – September, for a total $5.1 billion shipped to global markets.

-All world regions were in decline from single-digit drops for Europe and Central America to decreases in the 50-percent range for Africa and South America, according to the Association of Equipment Manufacturers (AEM), citing U.S. Department of Commerce data it uses in global market reports for members.
+Europe and Central America continued to be the growth leaders with Asia leading the double-digit declines for the other world regions, according to the Association of Equipment Manufacturers (AEM), citing U.S. Department of Commerce data it uses in global market reports for members.

 AEM is the North American-based international business group representing the off-road equipment manufacturing industry.